 This comes one week after I informed them that I am pregnant and one week after they issued themselves $75000-$84000 bonuses.
 They claim my pay reduction from $60000 to $40000 (now only female and least paid employee) is due to a slow in business.
 They offered me 10000 shares if and when the...
 Read more »

 I'm a newly hired employee & during interview & my first few weeks of employment was confirmed that their Incident Management team in Sri Lanka was 24x7.
 I then found out that Incident Management on the weekends was handled via On-call rotation, which actually made them only 24x5.
-I also found out...
+I...
 Read more »

 Your employer can typically alter your job duties and responsibilities at any time, including requiring you to partake in the weekend on-call and after-hours coverage.
 You should speak with an employment attorney if you have any concerns that you are being properly compensated for the on-call time...Read more »

 HR and top management did nothing.
 I recently found out from one of the HR members that this same employee has multiple pending sexual harassment lawsuits against him and the company.
 Which our company is settling.
 I asked for this employee to be kept away from me if these allegations are true....
 Read more »

 If the harassment is not sexual in nature, and is not based on your membership in a protected class (race, gender, age, etc.), then there is little protection available under the law.
 You should consult an employment attorney in your area to discuss the specific type of behavior to which the...Read more »

 Changing job duties, locations, etc to get me to leave on my own like they have done to other employees in the past.
 Do i have any recourse?
 This started after i complained about unfair work place/environment

 It depends on what you specifically complained about regarding an unfair workplace and environment.
 If you feel you are being treated unfairly based on your gender, race, religion, or some other protected class or activity, you may have a claim.
 More details are needed to fully evaluate the...Read more »